openstack-archive/fuel-docs/pages/release-notes/v3-2-grizzly-full.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 packages and the ability to deploy them via Fuel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Savanna and Murano are related Openstack projects initially led by Mirantis.
+Savanna and Murano are related OpenStack projects initially led by Mirantis.
 Savanna enables on demand provisioning of Hadoop clusters that can run on top of OpenStack.
 Savanna includes support for many different distributions of Hadoop including Hortonworks, Cloudera and